vickychijwani/jquery-notify-osd/README.md

 jNotifyOSD
 =================

-A notification plugin for creating notifications like Ubuntu's Notify OSD ones.
+A jQuery-based notification plugin for creating notifications like Ubuntu's Notify OSD ones.

 Features
 --------
+* Can be easily plugged into [jQuery](http://jquery.com).
 * Unobtrusive and minimalistic
   - Transparency on hover
   - Click _through_ notifications on links / buttons below them